 We have also introduced the monthly web application security scanner updates, been featured in a number of interviews and more, as highlighted in this overview post.

 The first Netsparker update we released in 2016 focused on automation and scalability.
 We developed features in the scanner to help users automate more of both the pre-scan (configuration) and post-scan (verifying the results).
 The February 2016 update of Netsparker scanner had:

-Automatic recognition and configuration of URL rewrite rules: you do not need to know the URL rewrite configuration on the target, or configure the scanner to crawl and scan all the parameters on the target website.
+Automatic recognition and configuration of URL rewrite rules: you do not need to know the URL rewrite configuration on the

 In the February 2016 update of Netsparker web application security scanner we also released the:

 - fully responsive Netsparker Cloud interface,